patrickcook28/tradestation-server/README.md

 2. Fetches current prices from TradeStation API
 3. Triggers alerts when price conditions are met
 4. Logs all triggers to the database
+5. Sends SMS notifications via Twilio
-5. Sends email notifications (currently logged to console)
+6. Sends email notifications (currently logged to console)

 ## Standard Deviation Calculation